Ellpeck/ObsidianJustSharePlease/server/public/index.md

 ## About This Site
 The official Just Share Please site, [jsp.ellpeck.de](https://jsp.ellpeck.de), is run by Ellpeck, the creator of the plugin.
 It is hosted on a server in Germany, and connections to and from it are secured using SSL encryption, partly through LetsEncrypt and partly through Cloudflare SSL.

-If you have lost access to your shares due to your settingds file being deleted or due to other reasons, and you want your shares to be deleted, please contact Ell at [me@ellpeck.de](mailto:me@ellpeck.de) or through his [Discord server](https://ellpeck.de/discord).
+If you have lost access to your shares due to your settings file being deleted or due to other reasons, and you want your shares to be deleted, please contact Ell at [me@ellpeck.de](mailto:me@ellpeck.de) or through his [Discord server](https://ellpeck.de/discord).

 Additionally, the site's source can be found [on GitHub](https://github.com/Ellpeck/ObsidianJustSharePlease/tree/main/server), and for information on privacy and ownership, see the [imprint](https://ellpeck.de/impressum/) and [privacy policy](https://ellpeck.de/privacy/).
 Ellpeck Games is not responsible for content published through Just Share Please.